bpollner/flowdex/README.md

 download.file(from, targetZip, mode="wb")
 unzip(targetZip, exdir = destination)
 ```
-(All the code below is also available in the file 'tutorialScript.R' in the uncompressed folder.)
+(All the code below is also available in the file 'flowdexTutorial.R' in the uncompressed folder.)

 #### Note: Description of Tutorial Dataset
 * All samples are tap water samples stained with cybergreen following the method as described in: